The Oldest Country In The World

 3. Mohenjo-Daro, Pakistan-C. 2600 FVT:

-Part of Indus Valley Civilization, Mohenjo-Daro, was one of the early large city centers in the world.
-Located in current Pakistan, included advanced urban planning, a sophisticated drainage system and large public buildings.
-Despite its complexity, Mohenjo-Daros again became around 1,900 BCE, possibly due to climate change, river shifts or economic decline.
+Part of the Indus Valley Civilization, Mohenjo-Daro, was one of the early large city centres in the world.
+Located in the current Pakistan, included advanced urban planning, a sophisticated drainage system, and large public buildings.
+Despite its complexity, Mohenjo-Daro again became around 1,900 BCE, possibly due to climate change, river shifts, or economic decline.
 The city was lost to the story of the redistribution in the 1920s.

 4. Uruk, Iraq - C. 4000 FVT: